 (Coeur d’Alene) served as a Security Officer in the United States Navy before pursuing a career with the City of Burbank, California, where he planned and designed park complexes, senior citizen center expansions, swimming pool rehabilitations and negotiated park acquisitions for park properties.
 He helped develop human service and volunteer service programming.
 For two years, Bill served as president of the 900 member employees union.
 Prior to joining Serve Idaho, for twelve years Bill worked at North Idaho College in Aging Adult Services as the RSVP Director.

-(New Meadows) is the past chair of Serve Idaho, the Governor’s Commission on Service and Volunteerism.
+(New Meadows) is a past chair of Serve Idaho, the Governor’s Commission on Service and Volunteerism.
 Her voluntary public service activities have included The “Fosdick” Annual Scholarship Fundraiser, S.A.V.E.S.
 (Support All Volunteer Emergency Services), Heartland Recycling Organization, the Youth Mars Rover Program and 4-H chapter co-leader.
 She is one of two commissioners who have completed Incident Command System training to assist with volunteer services during Idaho disasters.
-McGarry operates a small business and is a freelance and stock-agency photographer.
+McGarry operates a small business in New Meadows with her husband.

 (Idaho Falls) is a volunteer mediator for the seventh judicial district for small claims and parent/teen issues.
-He also volunteers one morning a week during the winter at a local food bank.
 Muehfeit is a retired Communications Workers of America member of local 7621 and served as local union president for 27+ years and as vice-president of the Eastern Idaho Central Labor Council.
 Muehfeit was a member of the Idaho State AFL-CIO and president of the Idaho State CWA Council.
 He served in the Army National Guard for six years.